IMDB Link: “Who Pays the Ferryman?” Some Talk of Alexander (TV Episode 1977) – IMDb

 When Jo is confronted by Dimitrios they tussle at the bottom of the steps that run alongside the Taverna and up to Haldane’s apartment.

-The circle is where the tussle occurs, and the arrows shows the camera view up the steps.
+The circle is where the tussle occurs, and the arrows show the camera view up the steps.

 The subsequent discussion with Annika appears to be beside the taverna, as Jo then walks around to where her father is.
 Haldane bids them a good evening and leaves.